pfalkingham/XROMM_BlenderTools/README.md

 -- Addon UI: Essentially the equivelent of the MayaTools shelf, a way to interact with the scripts.

--- Xcam import (based on xcam02): import cameras and image planes as exported from XMALab
+~~-- Xcam import (based on mayacamsv2): import cameras and image planes as exported from XMALab~~  DONE!

+----[optional] Xcam import based on mayacamsv1

 -- imp:  can import rigid body transormations, xyz coordinates, objs.
 This is integral to animation, but also the most complex tool.
 Priority is to start with just importing xyz translation/rotation, rigid body matrix,